joerocklin/joerocklin.github.io/_posts/2015/2015-01-10-me-do-a-conference-presenation.markdown

     If you still don't know: teach a class.
     If you still don't know: write a book.

-Next time you see me: ask me how this project is going.
+I've asked, and read books.
+So next time you see me: ask me how this project is going.
 I have already made some significant strides towards my first milestone - at least, for someone starting from scratch!
+Now to start looking around for possible conferences...